Adult Friend Finder Hacked, 412 Million Accounts Exposed

 When signing up for an account with any type of website, you take a risk entering private information, even just your email address.
 To keep your life and your information private follow the steps below:

-Never click a link in email or open any attachments.
+- Never click a link in an email or open any attachments.